Farman Fatehpuri: Personal life

-He was survived by his wife.
-They have six children; two sons and four daughters.
-Eldest is Syed Abrar Ali Engineer, who is retired from top post in KESC, Karachi.
-Second son is Dr. Absar Ali, prominent physician of New York and is consultant in a reputable institution.
-He is also the founder and director of Dr. Farman Fatehpuri Academy based in USA and Pakistan.
-Daughters include Dr. Shamim Salman; a prominent physician of New York and President of the New York Chapter of APPNA (Association of Physicians of Pakistani Descent of North America).
-She is also president of Dr. Farman Fatehpuri Academy.
-Other daughters include, Dr Najma Hashmi; retired professor from Karachi University, Dr. Waseem Salahuddin; retired physician from Sindh Government, and Dr Uzma Farman; youngest daughter who is professor and Head of the Urdu Department at Karachi University.
+He was survived by his wife Salma Begum and six children; two sons and four daughters.

+His daughters include Dr. Shamim Salman, a prominent physician in New York and President of the New York Chapter of APPNA (Association of Physicians of Pakistani Descent of North America).
+She also serves as President of the Dr. Farman Fatehpuri Academy.
+Other daughters are Dr. Najma Hashmi, a retired professor from Karachi; Dr. Waseem Salahuddin, a retired physician from the Sindh Government; and Dr. Uzma Farman, the youngest daughter, who is a Professor and Head of the Department of Urdu at Karachi University..

 Literary works

 Farman's works and ideas have had a strong influence on researchers investigating the poetry and prose of Ghalib and Urdu linguistics.
 He was the author of more than 60 titles on the Urdu poetry of Ghalib and Allama Iqbal, including linguistics, critique, and biography.
+His interpretations of Ghalib’s poetry and Urdu linguistic frameworks are frequently referenced in doctoral dissertations and scholarly critiques.
+His analyses are considered foundational in many university curricula.He contributed significantly to Urdu linguistics, literary theory and literary journalism.
+His works are frequently referenced by researchers exploring Urdu poetics, prosody (aruz), and narrative forms.